 FINANCIAL AND MATERIAL

-- ownership of stocks or shares;
+- ownership of relevant stocks or shares;

-- membership in the board;
+- membership of the relevant board;

-- professional or personal relationships with institutions and funding bodies including non-governmental organizations, research institutions and charities;
+- professional or personal relationships with institutions and funding bodies, including non-governmental organizations, research institutions and charities;

-Authors are required to declare all potentially relevant non-financial, financial and material conflicts of interest that may have had an influence on their scientific work.
+Authors are required to declare all potentially relevant non-financial, financial and material Conflicts of Interest that may have had an influence on their scientific work.

-Academic editors and reviewers are required to declare any non-financial, financial and material conflicts of interest that could influence their fair and balanced evaluation of manuscripts.
-If such conflict exists with regards to a submitted manuscript, academic editors and reviewers should exclude themselves from handling it.
+Academic Editors and Reviewers are required to declare any non-financial, financial and material Conflicts of Interest that could influence their fair and balanced evaluation of manuscripts.
+If such conflict exists with regards to a submitted manuscript, Academic Editors and Reviewers should exclude themselves from handling it.

 Authors should declare if they are board members of an organization that could benefit financially or materially from the publication of their work.

-Academic editors should declare if the author of a submitted manuscript is affiliated with the same department, faculty, institute, or company as they are.
+Academic Editors should declare if the Author of a submitted manuscript is affiliated with the same department, faculty, institute, or company as they are.